Is your routine creative?

 So while some people love routine and feel lost without it, I get bored very easily with routine tasks.
 I love starting new projects and trying new things.
 I have learned enough about myself and created sufficient discipline to get the routine stuff out of the way.
 The reason is I simply don’t enjoy it, procrastinate too often.
 I look forward to the day when I can afford to pay others to carry out the routine tasks to free me up to vision, imagine and create new adventures.

-Routine at work is inevitable
+The routine at work is inevitable

 Setting up my new business has been a steep learning curve.
 I have been self-employed in the past but simply worked as an associate and worked with many different companies.
 This time, I’m setting up a business, with outcomes, structure and financial plans.
 Up until a few months ago I actually sang my way into the office every day.
 Using my imagination to decide what I wanted to create, with real meaning and purpose has been exciting, new and adventurous.